epics-docs/how-tos/getting-started/installation-windows-plain.rst

 Quick test from MSYS2 Bash
 --------------------------
-As long as you haven't added the location of your programs to the `%PATH%` environment variable (see below), you will have to provide the whole path to run commands or `cd` into the directory they are located in and prefix "./".
+As long as you haven't added the location of your programs to the ``PATH`` environment variable (see below), you will have to provide the whole path to run commands or `cd` into the directory they are located in and prefix the command with ``./``.

-Replace 'user' with the actual Windows user folder name existing in your Windows installation - MSYS2 creates your home directory using that name.
-In the examples, we assume the default location for MSYS2 (``C:\msys64``).
+Replace 'user' with the actual Windows user folder name existing in your Windows installation.

 Run ``softIoc`` and, if everything is ok, you should see an EPICS prompt.

 ::

-    $ cd /home/'user'/base-R7.0.4.1/bin/windows-x64-mingw
+    $ cd /c/Users/'user'/base-R7.0.4.1/bin/windows-x64
     $ ./softIoc -x test
     Starting iocInit
     iocRun: All initialization complete
-    dbLoadDatabase("C:\msys64\home\'user'\base-R7.0.4.1\bin\windows-x64-mingw\..\..\dbd\softIoc.dbd")
+    dbLoadDatabase("C:\Users\'user'\base-R7.0.4.1\bin\windows-x64\..\..\dbd\softIoc.dbd")
     softIoc_registerRecordDeviceDriver(pdbbase)
     iocInit()
     ############################################################################